PhD project:

 This is a version of my undergraduate dissertation, which was published after winning the Cambridge Quarterly prize.
 It’s about the parallels between ‘new weird’ science fiction and medieval mystical writing, both of which engage with the hard task of representing the definitionally unrepresentable.
 The philosopher in me was troubled by this paradox.
 I now see this paper as an attempt to grapple with ‘limit of thought’ problems without the conceptual resources of dialetheism.

 ‘Are We Living in a Superorganism?’
-PhilSoc Lecture Series, Edinburgh (October 2025).
+PhilSoc Lecture Series, University of Edinburgh (October 2025).

 ‘Society as Organism, Organism as Mind: The Group Mind Hypothesis in Early Social Psychology.’
 Conference: ‘Scales of Life’, ICI, Berlin (May 2025).